Welcome to the Wessex Section

-Some of the best Blue Flag beaches in the UK are at Bournemouth and Sandbanks, dramatic cliffs along the ‘Jurassic Coast’ are a UNESCO designated World Heritage Site, plus interesting harbours and rivers to explore and relax in.
+Some of the best Blue Flag beaches in the UK are at Bournemouth and Sandbanks and the dramatic cliffs along the ‘Jurassic Coast’ are a UNESCO designated World Heritage Site.

-Our seafarers’ gateways to the Anglo Saxon Kingdom of Wessex offer the opportunity to explore and relax -
+Our seafarers’ gateways to the Anglo Saxon Kingdom of Wessex offer the opportunity to explore, relax and enjoy such places as:

 - Christchurch, at the confluence of the rivers Stour and Avon, has a quiet bustle of activity in summer with a very relaxing feel to it.